Home Articles Give lists Give list: Queensland and NSW floods 2022

 https://www.fareshare.net.au/

 FareShare operates Australia’s largest charity kitchens in Melbourne and Brisbane, where their chefs and volunteers work hand in hand to cook the best possible meal for every person.
 FareShare uses surplus, quality food from supermarkets, farmers and other businesses that would otherwise go to waste.
-This helps keep food out of landfill and avoid greenhouse pollution.
-In flood affected communities in NSW and Queensland, FareShare’s healthy, delicious meals are given away free to front line charities such as soup vans, homeless shelters, women’s refuges and community food banks.
+This helps keep food out of landfill and helps to avoid greenhouse pollution.
+In flood affected communities in NSW and QLD, FareShare’s healthy, delicious meals are given away free to front line charities such as soup vans, homeless shelters, women’s refuges and community food banks.

 Foodbank